Annapurna Sanctuary trek

 - Accommodation in lodges/tea houses (twin rooms with beds and mattresses)

-- Three meals per day during the trek, and hot drinks (e.g tea, coffee, juices)
+- Three meals per day during the trek, with a hot drinks (e.g tea, coffee, juices)

 - Sherpa guides (English speaking, trained in first aid)